kubernetes-sigs/work-api/docs/enhancements/1-appliedwork/README.md

     version: v1
 ```

+In addition, if the workload contains namespace scoped resources then
-The namespace scope applied workload resource will have a owner reference pointing at the associated AppliedWork.
+they will have owner references pointing to their associated AppliedWork.
 For example:

 ```yaml
 apiVersion: apps/v1